cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 }
 {% endhighlight %}

-Importantly, we need to acquire the writer side of this lock when modifying files or directories in order to safely queue changes to the superblock.
-For our needs, per-CPU read-write locks in the kernel have a useful property: when the lock takes the slow path (i.e. the lock is held in such a way that we cannot acquire it right now), it puts the process requesting it in `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.
+Importantly, we need to acquire the writer side of one of these semaphores when modifying files or directories in order to safely queue changes to the superblock.
+For our needs, per-CPU read-write locks in the kernel have a useful
+property: when the lock takes the slow path (i.e. the lock is held in such a way that we cannot acquire it right now), it puts the process requesting it in `TASK_UNINTERRUPTIBLE` without `TASK_KILLABLE`.
 This means that our process will survive a `SIGKILL`, and the only way out is to unfreeze the filesystem.